Doctoral Candidate in Anthropology, University of Pennsylvania

 Areas of Interest

-Daniels, Cora and John Jackson.
-2014, Forthcoming.
+Jackson, John L. and Cora Daniels.
+2014.
 Impolite Conversations: On Race, Class, Sex, Religion, and Politics.
-New York: Atria Books [Simon and Schuster imprint].
+New York City: Atria Books [Simon and Schuster imprint].

-Jackson, John.
-2013.
+Jackson, John L. 2013.
 Thin Description: Ethnography and the African Hebrew Israelites of Jerusalem.
-Cambridge, Mass: Harvard University Press.
+Cambridge: Harvard University Press.

-Jackson, John.
-2008.
+Jackson, John L. 2008.
 Racial Paranoia: The Unintended Consequences of Political Correctness.
-New York: Basic Civitas.
+New York City: Basic Civitas.

 Mark L. Joseph